Edgar de Normanville

 Captain Edgar Joseph de Normanville R.E.
 (1882–1968) was a British engineer who became a successful inventor and a technical journalist.

 Biography

 Born 13 October 1882 in Leamington Spa, the eldest son of William de Normanville (1843–1928), a civil engineer, and his wife born Elizabeth Simonds he was educated at Ampleforth College and completed an engineering apprenticeship.

-Clear view screen

-As a schoolboy he developed the idea of a rotating disc to clear drops of water from a windscreen, the clear view screen becoming a design popular in ships.

 Journalist

 Fascinated by the development of motor vehicles he joined the editorial staff of the weekly motoring magazine The Motor in 1908.
 Following service with the Royal Engineers in the first world war he became motoring correspondent of The Daily Express and later The Chronicle.

 Laycock-de Normanville

 He designed an epicyclic four-speed gearbox produced by Humber during the 1930s but is best known for his epicyclic overdrive manufactured from the 1940s by Sheffield's Laycock Engineering.
 His design made it possible to shift instantly from overdrive to direct drive and back again without a break in the drive.